fuzziqersoftware/newserv/README.md

 For .dat files, the `LANGUAGE` token may be omitted.
 If it's present, then that .dat file will only be used for that language of the quest; if omitted, then that .dat file will be used for all languages of the quest.

+For example, the GameCube version of Lost HEAT SWORD is in two files named `q058-gc-e.bin` and `q058-gc.dat`. newserv knows these files are quests because they're in the system/quests/ directory, it knows they're for PSO GC because the filenames contain `-gc`, it knows this is the English version of the quest because the .bin filename ends with `-e` (even though the .dat filename does not), and it puts them in the Retrieval category because the files are within the retrieval/ directory within system/quests/.

 Some quests (mostly battle and challenge mode quests) have additional JSON metadata files that describe how the server should handle them.
-This includes flags that can be used to hide the quest unless a preceding quest has been cleared, or to hide the quest unless purchased as a team reward.
+These files include flags that can be used to hide the quest unless a preceding quest has been cleared, or to hide the quest unless purchased as a BB team reward.
 These metadata files are generally named similarly to their .bin and .dat counterparts, except the `VERSION` token may also be omitted if the metadata applies to all languages of the quest on all PSO versions.
 See system/quests/battle/b88001.json for documentation on the exact format of the JSON file.

 Some quests may also include a .pvr file, which contains an image used in the quest.
 These files are named similarly to their .bin and .dat counterparts.

-For example, the GameCube version of Lost HEAT SWORD is in two files named `q058-gc-e.bin` and `q058-gc.dat`. newserv knows these files are quests because they're in the system/quests/ directory, it knows they're for PSO GC because the filenames contain `-gc`, it knows this is the English version of the quest because the .bin filename ends with `-e` (even though the .dat filename does not), and it puts them in the Retrieval category because the files are within the retrieval/ directory within system/quests/.

 The GameCube and Xbox quest formats are very similar, but newserv treats them as different.
 If you want to use the same quest file for GameCube and Xbox clients, you can make one a symbolic link to the other.